pandas-dev/pandas/doc/source/faq.rst

     # total memory usage of dataframe
     df.memory_usage().sum()

-By default the memory usage of the dataframe's index is not shown in the returned Series, the memory usage of the index can be shown by passing the ``index=True`` argument:
+By default the memory usage of the dataframe's index is shown in the returned Series, the memory usage of the index can be suppressed by passing the ``index=False`` argument:

 .. ipython:: python

-    df.memory_usage(index=True)
+    df.memory_usage(index=False)

 The memory usage displayed by the ``info`` method utilizes the ``memory_usage`` method to determine the memory usage of a dataframe